kingdiesel/LPI/README.md

 INVALID
 ```

-Matches the tokens in each line to the grammar and returns match results:
+Matches the tokens in input line to the grammar and returns match results:
 ```
 LOOK matched to
         <unary_verb>:LOOK